 Salmond is now the Alpha Dog of Scottish politics.
 In this respect, the Tories and Labour have the same problem: they are both led by politicians who simply aren’t in his class.
 Caledonian political woes are not primarily about branding, but about leadership; with both Labour and the Tories fielding B-sides in Scotland for too long.

 Like his namesake in Dad’s Army, Murdo “Private” Fraser’s “we’re all doomed” message to Scottish Tories might just be jumping the gun a bit.
 Scottish political parties should have a bit more confidence in their brands and patience in their leaders before they consider hari-kari.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.